elliette/webdev/webdev/CONTRIBUTING.md

   release, eg https://github.com/dart-lang/webdev/releases/tag/webdev-3.0.0.
 This should trigger the auto-publisher.
 Verify that the package is published.
-- From the `/tool` directory in the mono-repo root, run: `dart run release.dart --reset -p webdev`
-- Submit a PR with those changes.
+- From the `/tool` directory in the mono-repo root, run: `dart run release.dart --reset -p webdev` d- Submit a PR with those changes.